Interaction potentials for mutually induced dipoles in uniform fields: Introduction

-Dipole-dipole interactions play a fundamental role in particles arrangements and dynamics in the molecular to colloidal scales, thus being crucial to describe a variety of chemical, physical, and biological phenomena such as polymers solubility \cite{hughes2013, blanks1964}, colloids assembly \cite{spatafora2021, sherman2018, spatafora2024}, suspensions rheology \cite{roure2018, rosa2019, morillas2020}, protein folding \cite{baldwin2007, ganesan2014, improta2008}, and magnetic resonance imaging \cite{them2017, wu2019, pinheiro2024}, to cite a few.
-The anisotropic nature of dipolar interactions is a crucial feature in shaping the particle arrangements into complex architectures, from columns to network structures \cite{spatafora2021}.
-Moreover, the dynamic control over the dipoles orientation using external fields is the basis for several promising advances in microtechnology, e.g., the design of micro-robots \cite{dreyfus2005, babataheri2011, yang2017, zimmermann2022, spatafora2022, spatafora2023} and the development of tunable materials \cite{alharraq2020, ge2008, Sherman2019}.
-However, the refined control necessary for these applications requires precise models to account for dipole interactions.
-As shown by Sherman et al. \cite{sherman2018}, ignoring the dipoles mutual polarization in dispersions of nanoparticles may lead not only to quantitative but also qualitative incorrect predictions for coexisting phases in equilibrium.
+Dipole-dipole interactions play a fundamental role in particle arrangements and dynamics at the molecular to colloidal scale.
+As a result, they are crucial to describe a variety of chemical, physical, and biological phenomena such as polymers solubility \cite{hughes2013, blanks1964}, colloids assembly \cite{halsey1990structure, spatafora2021, sherman2018, spatafora2024, tierno2014recent, cunha2024, du2017two}, suspensions rheology \cite{roure2018, rosa2019, morillas2020, de2011magnetorheological}, protein folding \cite{baldwin2007, ganesan2014, improta2008}, and magnetic resonance imaging \cite{them2017, wu2019, pinheiro2024}, to cite a few.
+The anisotropic nature of dipolar interactions is a crucial feature in shaping the particle arrangements into complex architectures, from chains to columns to network structures \cite{fermigier1992structure, furst2000dynamics, swan2014directed}.
+Moreover, the dynamic control over the dipoles' orientation by the application of time-varying fields is the basis for several promising advances in microtechnology, as the design of micro-robots \cite{dreyfus2005, babataheri2011, yang2017, zimmermann2022, spatafora2022, spatafora2023} and the development of tunable materials \cite{alharraq2020, ge2008, Sherman2019}.
+Still, the refined control necessary for these applications requires precise and efficient models to account for dipolar interactions.

-Here, we derive the proper pair potential relation for point dipoles with mutual induced magnetization under the action of external magnetic fields.
-The derived relations account for the spatial dependence of the dipolar moments, which has not been previously done in the literature \cite{sherman2018, du2013, coughlan2017, cunha2024, spatafora2021}, to the best of the author's knowledge.
-Notably, the derived relations also hold to the context of mutually polarizable particles under the action of external electric fields.
-As here demonstrated, neglecting the potential term related to the spatial dependence of the magnetization might lead to considerable errors as closer and more susceptible are the particles.

-The physical construction of point dipoles relies on the laws of electromagnetism.
-Classically, it consists of a pair of point monopoles of opposite charges separated by an infinitesimal distance from the perspective of the observer.
-In the magnetostatic context, dipoles can also be modeled by an infinitesimal electrical current loop.
-Although the two models might lead to discrepancies in certain contexts (see Boyer \cite{boyer1988} for further details) for the current description both models recover the same relations.